obi-nwokogba/groovy-movie/README copy.md

 [Click here](#) to see the working app!

 ## Future Enhancements
-- Show the launch patch for every launch
+- Allow users create accounts.
-- Show launch details in a modal
+- Allow users post comments under each movie and discuss.
-- Allow a user save their favourite launches
+- Allow a user save their favourite movies and series.